 Image by BeyondMyKen

-- St. Peter’s Church, founded in 1786, holds the honor of being New York’s first Catholic parish.
-Through multiple renovations, it has retained its historical appeal, characterized by Georgian Renaissance architecture and an exceptional collection of religious art.
+St. Peter’s Church, founded in 1786, has the honor of being the first Catholic parish in New York.
+Through multiple renovations, it has retained its historical appeal, characterized by Georgian Revival architecture and an exceptional array of religious art.

 -